ibm-cloud-docs/account/monitoring.md

 * Creating, updating, or deleting service IDs
 * Creating, updating, or deleting API keys
 * Creating, updating, or deleting access policies
+* Creating, updating, or deleting trusted profiles
 * Logging in to {{site.data.keyword.Bluemix_notm}} by using an API key, authorization code, passcode, password, or an API key associated with a service ID
+* Logging in to {{site.data.keyword.Bluemix_notm}} by using a trusted profile

 For more information, see [IAM events](/docs/activity-tracker?topic=activity-tracker-at_events_iam).